 “Coaches are with kids three, four hours a day after school and they build relationships, building a sense of pride and ownership from the whole family,” Tocco says.

 “We partnered with NFL Flag Football and are the first school district in Michigan to do so,” Tocco says.
 Two teams for boys and girls at each of three middle schools will allow for in-district competition as well as play with teams at other schools in metro Detroit.
-“We will be hosting teams from across southeast Michigan at our facilities on Friday nights this spring,” he adds.
+“We will be hosting teams from across southeast Michigan at our facilities on Friday nights,” he adds.

 Even the 10 elementary schools at WWCS will get involved.
 “When we pivot into fall, we will have a team represented at each of our elementary schools,” Tocco says.